ima-nyush/Interaction-Lab/Tutorials/Scale/README.md

 ## Digital Scale (Load Cell and HX711 Amplifier)

-In this tutorial, we will learn how to wire and calibrate the Load Cell and HX711 Amplifier, which work as a digital scale.
+In this tutorial, we will learn how to wire the Load Cell and HX711 Amplifier, which work as a digital scale.

 ![Image of scale](./Images/)